cicsdev/cics-java-liberty-springboot-jdbc/README.md

 1. **CICS security not configured:**
    - Verify SEC=YES in CICS SIT
-   - `cicsts:security-1.0` is auto-injected by CICS when SEC=YES — do not add it manually
+   - `cicsts:security-1.0` is auto-injected by CICS when SEC=YES; you do not need to add it manually
    - Ensure user is defined in RACF/security manager

 2. **Liberty security configuration:**